sbrl/twitter-academic-downloader/README.md

  - **Current version:** ![current npm version - see the GitHub releases](https://img.shields.io/npm/v/twitter-academic-downloader)
  - **Changelog:** https://github.com/sbrl/twitter-academic-downloader/blob/main/CHANGELOG.md

+Are you using twitter-academic-downloader for your research?
+Please let me know that this has helped you by [replying to this GitHub discussion](https://github.com/sbrl/twitter-academic-downloader/discussions/2)!

 <!-- Original package.json description: Social Media analysis for the dynamic mapping of floods -->

 ## System Requirements